cathydutton/cathydutton.co.uk/src/site/posts/2014-03-28-css-naming-conventions.njk.md

 .brand-colour
 ```

 Using a base.scss file colours can be set up and stored in varaibles, these variables are then assigned to more semantic selectors used throughout the site.
-The code below allows for any colour to be changed by editing just one file&#8230;
+The code below allows for any colour to be changed by editing just one file:

 ```
 /* COLOUR DEFAULTS
 ========================================================================== */

 /* Colours -  Defined only once */

 $orange: #ffa600;
 $green: #c1d72e;
 $blue: #82d2e5;